hpnkv/eyeglasses_on_photo/README.md

 | 6 |   |   |   |  | |   |
 | 7 |   |   |   | |  |   |

-## Error analysis
+## Errors

-## Improvements
+## Improvement ideas

+- Overall pipeline
+  - Face detector and shape predictor may be suboptimal, there may exist faster/better ones.
+  - `libjpeg-turbo` and `Pillow-SIMD` for faster JPEG decoding and image processing on the CPU to improve overall time.
   - Even though dlib's face detector uses GPU, it still ships data back to the CPU.
-This could be avoided by using a fully PyTorch-based (or -compatible) pipeline, reducing inference time and raising GPU utilization during training.
+This could be avoided by using a fully PyTorch-based (or -compatible) pipeline, reducing inference time and raising GPU utilization during training (if we use a non-prepared dataset).

+- Classification stage
+  - Quantization / mixed precision training
   - If we needed an even higher quality, we could try approaches such as knowledge distillation from a bigger network (which can itself be a fine-tuned after a general image classifier), more augmentations such as color jitters.
-- Face detector and shape predictor may be suboptimal, maybe there exist better ones.

 ## Datasets